The Bankrate promise

 In other words, spreads were perfectly normal.

-Now, as mortgage rates have increased, spreads have gotten wacky.
-As of Nov.
-9, the average 30-year rate in Bankrate’s survey was 7.08 percent, but the 10-year yield was just 4.12 percent.
-The gap had widened to nearly 3 percentage points — or, in finance jargon, 314 basis points.
+Over the past year and a half, however, spreads have gotten wacky.
+As of May 24, the average 30-year rate in Bankrate’s survey was 6.84 percent, but the 10-year yield was just 3.7 percent.
+The gap had widened to 3.14 percentage points — or, in finance jargon, 314 basis points.
 That, according to Bankrate data, was the highest level since 2009, when the global economy was in meltdown.

 Why spreads are so high